Campaign Management

 4. Step 4: Advanced Campaign Options

-Configure additional campaign features and integrations to enhance your simulation capabilities and data collection requirements.
+Configure additional campaign features and integrations for your simulation capabilities and data collection requirements.

 Phishing Club - Create campaign step 4 - Miscellaneous